ryantd42/NY-Legislative-Git/2023/S7529A-2023/bill.md

   ___________

- Introduced  by Sen. SCARCELLA-SPANTON -- read twice and ordered printed, and when printed to be committed to the Committee on Rules
+ Introduced  by Sen. SCARCELLA-SPANTON -- read twice and ordered printed, and when printed to be committed to the Committee on Rules  --  recom- mitted  to  the  Committee on Civil Service and Pensions in accordance with Senate Rule 6, sec.
+8  --  committee  discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend the retirement and social security law, the education law and the administrative code of the city of New York,  in  relation to  supplemental  military retirement allowances for members of public retirement systems of the state

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Section 1000 of the retirement and social security law is amended by adding a new subdivision 8-a to read as follows:
   8-A. A PERSON WHO RETIRED PRIOR  TO  MAY  THIRTY-FIRST,  TWO  THOUSAND SIXTEEN  AND  WHO  WOULD  HAVE  BEEN  ENTITLED TO THE PROVISIONS OF THIS SECTION, MAY MAKE APPLICATION TO SUCH RETIREMENT SYSTEM  NO  LATER  THAN DECEMBER THIRTY-FIRST, TWO THOUSAND TWENTY-FOUR FOR A SUPPLEMENTAL MILI- TARY  RETIREMENT  ALLOWANCE  PURSUANT TO THIS SUBDIVISION.
 THE SUPPLE- MENTAL RETIREMENT ALLOWANCE PROVIDED BY THIS  SUBDIVISION  SHALL  BE  IN LIEU  OF ANY BENEFIT OTHERWISE PROVIDED PURSUANT TO THIS SECTION AND ANY CREDIT GRANTED FOR MILITARY SERVICE WITH ANY RETIREMENT SYSTEM  OF  THIS STATE PURSUANT TO ANY OTHER SECTION OF LAW.
 UPON RECEIPT OF AN APPLICA- TION, THE RETIREMENT SYSTEM SHALL DETERMINE THE AMOUNT OF SERVICE CREDIT SUCH PERSON WOULD HAVE BEEN ENTITLED TO RECEIVE PURSUANT TO SUBDIVISIONS ONE  AND  TWO  OF  THIS SECTION, SUBJECT TO THE LIMITATIONS CONTAINED IN THIS SECTION.
 THE SUPPLEMENTAL MILITARY RETIREMENT ALLOWANCE SHALL EQUAL THE RETIREMENT ALLOWANCE  OF  SUCH  PERSON,  COMPUTED  WITHOUT  OPTIONAL MODIFICATION  AND  NOT TO EXCEED FIFTEEN THOUSAND DOLLARS, MULTIPLIED BY TWENTY-FIVE ONE-HUNDREDTHS OF ONE PERCENT PER MONTH OF THE SERVICE CRED- IT AS DETERMINED PURSUANT TO  THIS  SUBDIVISION.
-ONE-TWELFTH OF THE SUPPLEMENTAL MILITARY RETIREMENT ALLOWANCE SHALL BE ADDED TO THE RETIRE- MENT ALLOWANCE OF SUCH PERSON EACH MONTH.
-THE BENEFIT  PAYABLE  PURSUANT TO  THIS SECTION SHALL COMMENCE ON THE NEXT RETIREMENT ALLOWANCE PAYABLE AT LEAST THIRTY DAYS AFTER THE  RECEIPT  OF  AN  APPLICATION  FROM  SUCH
+ONE-TWELFTH  OF  THE SUPPLEMENTAL MILITARY RETIREMENT ALLOWANCE SHALL BE ADDED TO THE RETIRE-

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01409-02-3
+  LBD01409-06-4
- S. 7529  2
+ S. 7529--A  2

- PERSON.
+ MENT  ALLOWANCE  OF SUCH PERSON EACH MONTH.
+THE BENEFIT PAYABLE PURSUANT TO THIS SECTION SHALL COMMENCE ON THE NEXT RETIREMENT ALLOWANCE  PAYABLE AT  LEAST  THIRTY  DAYS  AFTER  THE  RECEIPT OF AN APPLICATION FROM SUCH PERSON.
 FOR THE PURPOSES OF THIS SUBDIVISION, RETIREMENT ALLOWANCE SHALL EXCLUDE  ANY  ANNUITY  DERIVED  FROM VOLUNTARY CONTRIBUTIONS MADE BY THE INDIVIDUAL, EXCEPT THOSE MADE PURSUANT TO  ELECTIONS  UNDER  SUBDIVISION